ENGworks-DEV/ENGyn-Pub/README.md

 * Appearance: SetAppearanceByProfile doesn't apply color to folders
 * Clash: CompactTest erase clashes when running on several test at the same time.
 Use CompartAllTests instead.
 * Clash: RefreshTest loses reference to ClashTest if is running several times.
 Use RefreshAllTests instead.
-* GUI: Ctrl-C Ctrl-V works sporadically and most of the time with right control.
 * GUI: with current color template, what node results are invisible (black text over black background)
 * GUI: Zoom/Pan still buggy (edited)